Ellebæk

 The buildings were originally part of a large military barracks complex, which also included the neighbouring buildings that today make up the Reception Center Sandholm for asylum seekers.
 Ellebæk consists of long, low barracks, and the entire area is fenced off with a double, 4 meter high prison fence with NATO barbed wire and shells on the ground that make noise when you step on them, and extensive camera surveillance.

 Most of the cells are small and old, with two people living together, and shared bath and toilets in the hallway.
-At night the cells are locked, but during the day you can move freely within each of the 4 buildings.
-Access to the outdoors is very limited: only 15 or 30 minutes twice a day.
-The inmates participate in the preparation and serving of meals, which are served three times a day in a canteen.
-They can choose to work while in detention and earn an hourly wage of 11 DKK.
+You can move freely within each of the 4 buildings, but access to the outdoors is very limited: only 15 or 30 minutes twice a day.
+The inmates participate on some days in the preparation of meals, which are served three times a day in a canteen.
+They can choose to work while in detention and earn an hourly wage of app.
+11 DKK.

 Due to lack of staff, especially among the women, inmates sometimes do not have access to the outdoors for extended periods, and other rights may also be violated due to staffing shortages.
 To date, only one film crew has ever been allowed to film inside Ellebæk, which was TV2 in 2019.
 The footage can still be viewed online.